ToneAlchemy/BiasPro/README.md

 * **Orientation:** The "Stripe" (Cathode) of the Zener diode must face the Signal wire; the other end goes to Ground.
 * **Function:** If a tube shorts and sends high voltage down the probe line, the Zener diode will "clamp" the voltage to 5.1V, sacrificing itself to save the ADS1115 and Arduino.
 *(Note: The custom PCB already includes these diodes).*

 ---

+## 💬 Frequently Asked Questions (FAQ)

+### 1. Is the BiasPro actually accurate down to four significant figures?

+**Yes.** BiasPro v1.1.1 achieves and delivers this four-digit precision across all metrics (`0.1V` resolution for plate voltage and `0.1mA` for cathode current) through two key engineering upgrades:

+* **High-Precision 16-Bit Telemetry:** Bypassing the stock 10-bit Arduino ADC in favor of an ADS1115 ADC managed directly via targeted I2C register commands allows for granular data capture down to a tiny `0.0078125 mV` per bit.

+* **Empirical Software Calibration:** By taking measurements with a high-quality multimeter (such as a Fluke 115) and factoring out multimeter lead resistance, you can enter custom milliohm (mR) shunt values and scale factors directly into the on-board EEPROM menu.
+This process empirically matches the math engine to the unique physical tolerances of your probes.

+### 2. Does the device monitor live tube drift?

+**Yes, explicitly and dynamically.** The BiasPro is a continuous monitor designed for active bench analysis, rather than a device that merely captures a snapshot.

+* **Thermal Drift Monitoring:** While running in **Live Bias** mode, the system continuously polls the ADC channels several times per second, maintaining steady readouts through flicker-free incremental redraws.
+This feature allows technicians to let the amplifier idle and track current drift over extended one-hour burn-in windows.

+* **Active Safety Catching:** If a power tube encounters a severe failure such as thermal runaway or a structural grid short, the plate voltage or current will drift uncontrollably.
+BiasPro actively monitors this loop on every cycle and will instantly trip the red **VOLTAGE LOCKOUT** emergency screen to secure the workbench.

+---